fiseni/Pozitron.Extensions.MediatR/readme-nuget.md

     /// <summary>
     /// Executes and awaits each notification handler one after another.
     /// Returns when all handlers complete.
 It continues on exception(s).
-    /// In case of any exception(s), they will be captured in an AggregateException.
+    /// In case of any exception(s), they will be flattened and captured in an AggregateException.
+    /// The AggregateException will contain all exceptions thrown by all handlers, including OperationCanceled exceptions.
     /// </summary>
     SequentialAll = 2,